Girls softball returns to Fort Dodge

-This annual state tournament is a highlight of the season
+This annual state tournament is a highlight of the summer season

-One of summer’s most enjoyable events begins Monday.
-The Girls State Softball Tournament will be the highlight of the season for the 40 teams that made it to state-level competition.
+One of summer’s most enjoyable events is underway.
+The Girls State Softball Tournament will be the highlight of the season for the teams that made it to state-level competition.
 All the teams are outstanding.
 Making it to this final event of the season means that none will have any reason for more than a brief lament, no matter what their final standing.
 Making it to state is itself an accomplishment that marks a season as one to remember with pride.

 This event has become a major feature of the summer sports season in our town.
-Fort Dodge has been the host city for this competition for five decades.
+Fort Dodge has been the host city for this competition for 50 years.

 The marvelous Harlan and Hazel Rogers Sports Complex has been the selected venue for the Iowa Girls High School Athletic Union softball finals for so long that it is hard to imagine any other location for this event.